Who We Are

 Q: How often does the Club levy special assessments to cover expenses and or purchases?

 A: Special assessments are only done very rarely to cover extraordinary events.
 One assessment was the purchase of another aircraft and the other was done to payoff a note for an engine replacement.
-The club is financially solvent, we have no debt and our engine reserves are fully funded.
+The club is financially solvent, there are mortgages on the hangar and one airplane.
 The last assessment was in 2012.